How to Use Your Brand Story to Attract Dream Clients

 Its key elements are:

-Painting a picture of how their life or business will feel once they achieve their happy ending by investing in you
+• The happy ending - Paint a vivid picture of how their life or business will feel once they achieve their success.

 Finally, don’t make that initial mistake of confusing your audience by changing your narrative and focus every time you write about your business.